basementuniverse/automaton-game/README.md

 Both products and workers can travel in trucks on roads.
 Trucks get their input/output from pipes and paths.

 Power stations product a field of powered tiles around them.
 The colour and size of this field depends on the colour and level of the product being used as fuel.
+Power spreads more easily on occupied tiles, and is blocked by terrain boundaries.

 For factories, refiners and consumers to be powered properly, the power colour on their tile must share at least 1 colour channel with the product currently being merged/refined/consumed.

 Some units can be clicked/tapped with the Select tool to perform a contextual action.
 Refiner filter colours can be changed, storage units can be switched between 16/32/64 capacity, etc...

+Some terrain types place restrictions on the type of units that can be placed in a tile.

 ## Units